steal-server/prerender/README.md

-# terraform
+# dssrv-prerender forked from terraform

-> Terraform is the pre-processor engine for the [Harp](https://github.com/sintaxi/harp) web server.
-Terraform does not write or serve files.
+> dssrv-prerender is the pre-processor engine for the [DIREKTSPEED Server](https://github.com/dssrv/dssrv) web, content, media & app Delivery server. dssrv-prerender does not write or serve files.
 It processes and provides a layout/partial paradigm.

 ## Features